Fergarram/research-vault/🗂 Cognitive Resesarch/📁 Experiments/🔬 Experiment 001 - Ego Cells.md

 %%

-%%`Spatial frameworks for modeling spatial systems` While I was working on this experiment I was also reading papers such as [[📑 "A Framework for Intelligence and Cortical Function Based on Grid Cells in the Neocortex" by Numenta]].
+%%`Spatial frameworks for modeling spatial systems` While I was working on this experiment I was also reading papers such as "A Framework for Intelligence and Cortical Function Based on Grid Cells in the Neocortex" by Numenta (linked at bottom of this page).
 This paper proposes a framework for model-making that's based on the spatial properties and representations of objects in time.
 This research is based on humans and other animals which exist in and perceive this three-dimensional and physical world.
 I'm bringing this up because I couldn't help myself but come to hypothesize that for a 2D world made up of symbols in a grid, there has to be a similar approach that requires some analogous form of 2D grid cells, which takes me back to the previous paragraph where I mentioned a kind of coordinate system.

 My new theory is that there has to be a similar framework for strictly two-dimensional grid-based spaces which requires the existance of multiple cell types or cell interactions.
 A universe's number of spatial dimensions and laws would determine how such a framework would be used.